ERP Business Process Mapping: A Comprehensive Guide

 • Integration points between the ERP and other organizational systems

-• Updated workflows and procedures
+• Updated workflows, procedures, ownership, and handoffs

 Helpful Resources